 - 4 Steps to Overcoming Your Willpower Triggers

 Recap: Why Willpower is a Muscle

 If you remember from last time, we talked about how “willpower is a muscle,” which is an idea that originated in Baumister and Teirney's book, Willpower: Rediscovering the Greatest Human Strength.
+(Read this post for more great books on willpower.)
 The authors found a number of reasons why willpower can behave like any muscle in your body:

 Okay, you get the point.
 Whenever you draw from your pool of “willpower resources,” you’re less capable of exerting mental strength on that next task or temptation.
 The more tired you get, the harder everything becomes.